Emerald, Victoria: Events

+For many years, Emerald had an annual Carols by Candlelight at Worrell Reserve.
+However, it ceased to run in 2009 due to insurance issues.
+It moved instead to a smaller version at Saint Mark's Church.

+In 2025, Emerald Lake hosts a regular 5 km parkrun around Lake Nobelius and alongside the Puffing Billy Railway.

 Emerald FunFest

 FunFest is a day-long family street party event which kicks off the PAVE Festival which runs annually for 7–10 days in April.
-On FunFest day there are road closures on the northern part of Kilvington Drive, all of Puffing Billy Place and the western part of Heroes Avenue, to prevent motor vehicle traffic entering, allowing many stalls to be established and enjoyed by the thousands of local residents and visitors that attend the event.
-FunFest has a great community feel with stalls, music, dance and plenty of free entertainment for all ages.
+On FunFest day there are road closures on the northern part of Kilvington Drive, all of Puffing Billy Place and the western part of Heroes Avenue, with stalls, music, dance and free entertainment.
 The FunFest was preceded for many years by the Emerald WinterFest which was held annually in July.

-Great Train Race
+Puffing Billy Running Festival

+The Puffing Billy Running Festival is an annual event held between Belgrave and Emerald Lake.
+The event includes a 1.2 km kids dash, 5 km fun run, 13.5 km classic, and a 21.1 km half marathon, which has been held in the third quarter of the year since 2023.

-The Great Train Race (GTR) was an annual fun run from Belgrave to Emerald Lake in which participants attempt to beat Puffing Billy to the finish line and is organised by volunteers of the Puffing Billy Preservation Society.
+The "Classic" is the latest incarnation of the Great Train Race (GTR) in which participants attempt to beat Puffing Billy to the finish line and is organised by volunteers of the Puffing Billy Preservation Society.

-The route from Belgrave to Emerald Lake which participants run is 13.2 km long, and in 2006 had 2,403 participants in the 25th Great Train Race.
-Participants of the GTR may win prizes; The first Male and Female runners of the 2007 GTR held on 6 May received a return flight to Antarctica as well as a unique Great Train Race trophy.
-For details on the Great Train Race, visit Great Train Race.
+The 25th Great Train Race in 2006 had 2,403 participants.
+Participants of the GTR may win prizes; the first male and female runners of the GTR held on 6 May 2007 received a return flight to Antarctica as well as a unique Great Train Race trophy.

 PAVE Arts Festival

 The PAVE Festival is the largest festival in the Dandenong Ranges and Cardinia Shire, running over 7–10 days and incorporating all forms of the Arts.
-PAVE stands for "Performing And Visual arts in Emerald", which is an Annual Festival which takes place every year in mid April, having started in 2006.
+PAVE stands for "Performing And Visual arts in Emerald", which is an annual mid-April festival, started in 2006.
 The festival includes a number of activities taking place at different locations around Emerald over a number of days.
-Such activities include the Emerald Arts Society art exhibition at the Environment Centre at Emerald Lake, a burlesque dance and circus performance, the popular "Women in Song" featuring 4 female singer songwriters, live Comedy, a photography exhibition, an exhibition and demonstration of local art courses and lessons, The Emerald FunFest, Literary events such as Poet's Breakfast, Yarn Event and Golden Cow Literary night, Voice concert, classical performance by Dandenong Ranges Orchestra, Storytelling, Open Gardens, a historic tour of Emerald and top quality live music.
+Such activities include the Emerald Arts Society art exhibition at the Environment Centre at Emerald Lake, a burlesque dance and circus performance, the popular "Women in Song" featuring four female singer songwriters, live comedy, a photography exhibition, an exhibition and demonstration of local art courses and lessons, The Emerald FunFest, Literary events such as Poet's Breakfast, Yarn Event and Golden Cow Literary night, Voice concert, classical performance by Dandenong Ranges Orchestra, storytelling, open gardens, a historic tour of Emerald and live music.
 The 2011 festival featured Joe Camilleri and the Black Sorrows, The Ska Vendors and Kerri Simpson, Lloyd Spiegel, Lily and King.

-Other events

-For many years, Emerald had an annual Carols by Candlelight at Worrell Reserve.
-However, it ceased to run in 2009 due to insurance issues.

-It moved instead to a smaller version at St. Mark's Church.